J-J0HN/J-J0HN/README.md

 # 💫 About Me:
-🔭 I'm currently completing Google's Advanced Data Analytics Certification<br><br>👯 I’m looking to collaborate on developing apps, software, or machine learning solutions<br><br>🤝 I’m looking to expand my network, feel free to follow me!
+🔭 I'm currently open for Data Analyst roles<br><br>👯 I’m looking to collaborate on developing software, and data solutions<br><br>🤝 I’m looking to expand my network, feel free to follow me!

 ## 🌐 Socials: